minhtrang4078/How-I-create-a-PowerBI-report/README.md

 ![steps](https://github.com/minhtrang4078/How-I-create-a-PowerBI-report/blob/main/Images/steps.jpg)

 ### Step 1: Understanding a report's purposes
 - Firstly, understand the audience demand: Features combined into a report based on our audience.
-Operational and analytical audiences may required different demands.
+Operational and analytical audiences may require different demands.
 - Next, understand the business problem: for example, which is the key KPI that should be included?

 ### Step 2: Data Understanding and Preparation